-- The short-term targets set for the child, which are dated showing when they started and when they were achieved. - A record of when the targets have been worked on, including comments made by themselves or the adult supporting them. - When they have applied their target independently outside of the intervention session. - The parent's views on their child's learning and the provision that is provided, as well as a log of when discussions with parents have taken place. - The teacher's views on the child's learning. - Reviews
+- The child's views. - The short-term outcomes set for the child, which are dated showing when they started and when they were achieved.
+This also includes a mini-review of that outcome. - A record of when the outcomes have been worked on, including comments made by themselves or the adult supporting them. - Parent's views on their child's learning and the provision that is provided.

-The Intervention Monitoring and Assessment document includes the following information:
+The Assess Plan Do Review document includes the following information:

-- Baseline assessments.
+- The child's intended outcomes.

-- The provision in place.
+- The plan/do (provision being put in place).

-- The child's targets/intended outcomes.
+- The duration.

-- Their attendance.
+- The ratio.

-- A mid-point review.

 - A final evaluation.

-- Next steps
+- Next steps.